Believe (Elton John song)

 "Believe" reached number one in Iceland, Italy and Canada, becoming John's 18th number-one single in the latter country.
-In the United States, "Believe" became John's 15th number one on the Billboard Adult Contemporary chart and peaked at number 13 on the Billboard Hot 100; it gave him his third straight top-20 single in the US.
+In the United States, "Believe" became John's 15th number one on the Billboard Adult Contemporary chart and peaked at number 13 on the Billboard Hot 100; it gave him a third straight top-20 single in the US.
 In Europe, it was a top-20 hit in France, Switzerland, the United Kingdom, and the Wallonia region of Belgium.

-The accompanying music video for the song was entirely in black-and-white and shot in London, featuring shots of the title screen in the beginning and end of the video.
+The accompanying music video for the song, directed by Marcus Nispel, was entirely in black-and-white and shot in London.